-Questions to Ask a Potential Property Manager, Part 2
+Top Questions to Ask a Prospective Property Manager: Part 2

 You’ve asked your prospective property manager everything you need to know to believe that they’re going to treat your tenants with the proper mix of respect and authority.
 Now, it’s time to determine how they’re going to treat your property itself: